riscvarchive/riscv-code-size-reduction/proposals/Huawei Custom Extension/riscv_preshifted_arithmetic.rst

 A shift distance of zero is illegal

-Including ``ror`` is useful because there is no native rotate instruction in risc-v, unless the B-extension is implemented.
+Including ``ror`` is useful because there is no native rotate instruction in risc-v, it is only present if the B-extension is implemented.

 The instructions are: